srinath4ever/java-practice/README.md

 TODO :
-1. Travis CI Integration with Github tags push - explore?
-2. Have a common shared logging - remove duplicate config files
+1. Have a common shared logging - remove duplicate config files
-3. Fix the shared libraries and keep only scoped ones
+2. Fix the shared libraries and keep only scoped ones